dbwebb-se/design/README.md

 For contributors, see the commit history and the issues.

-Feel free to help builing up the repository with more content suited for training and education.
+Feel free to help building up the repository with more content suited for training and education.